vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 so soon they went.
 I had no clues.

 While I look at the world, I hope <br>
-that you are here.
+that You are here.
 When I will find <br>
-you, and feel your touch on my mind, <br>
+You, and feel Your touch on my mind, <br>
 I will no more go down that slope,

-Where in search of you I did choke. <br>
+Where in search of You I did choke. <br>
-With you I will have back my breath. <br>
+With You I will have back my breath. <br>
-Or I will not find you and death <br>
+Or I will not find You and death <br>
 will be here now with her black cloak,

 The dark night with no stars nor skies. <br>
-I will watch her face and not yours, <br>
+I will watch her face and not Yours, <br>
-I will kiss her lips and not yours, <br>
+I will kiss her lips and not Yours, <br>
-and I will see you in her eyes.
+and I will see You in her eyes.

 <img src="svg/book1-part1.svg" width="500" />